 One of the main objectives is to give impulse to novel initiatives and integrate already existing or planned activities, events, and projects at the Arqus universities within the AIFRS on a larger scale.

 The term “Romance languages” encompasses all Romance languages, varieties, dialects, and idioms (present or past), the Latin/Proto-Romance interface as well as all Romance based creoles.
-The AIFRS is multilingual by design and tries to always include more than one Romance language in its activities (see Arqus action line “Multilingual and Multicultural University”).
+The AIFRS is multilingual by design, the AIFRS’ focus is Pan-Romance, i.e., contrastive (linguistics) and comparative (literature/culture).
+It tries to always include more than one Romance language in all its activities.

 The AIFRS is open to all scholars from the Arqus Alliance concerned with the Romance Languages.
 The AIFRS facilitates joint research and academic teaching at the Arqus universities and creates a matrix structure for these international collaborations.
 AIFRS scholars engage in a wide range of activities, e.g., from workshops and summer schools to permanent research groups, developing and planning their joint academic projects in an open, encouraging, and inspiring scientific environment.